 2. Combined Reproductive Infectious Disease and Family Planning (3 years)

 Fellowship in Reproductive Infectious Diseases (2 Years)

-The Reproductive Infectious Diseases Fellowship Program at Magee-Womens Hospital of UPMC and Magee-Womens Research Institute prepares individuals for independent and productive careers as clinical and/or basic research scientists by providing them with the necessary environment for an intensive clinical and research experience.
+The Reproductive Infectious Diseases Fellowship Program at UPMC Magee-Womens Hospital and Magee-Womens Research Institute prepares individuals for independent and productive careers as clinical and/or basic research scientists by providing them with the necessary environment for an intensive clinical and research experience.
 This two-year program works in collaboration with the Graduate School of Public Health at the University of Pittsburgh as well as University of Pittsburgh researchers.
 It gives trainees the opportunity to work with obstetricians, gynecologists, microbiologists, reproductive epidemiologists, and pharmaceutics specialists with special training in infectious disease.
 A major focus of the program pertains to clinical research experience in which trainees will be involved in a busy clinical research unit.
 Throughout the program trainees will be given the opportunity to:

 - Gain experience in sexually transmitted diseases (STD) management through intensive training in the Allegheny County Health Department's STD Clinic, the University of Pittsburgh's HIV Clinic, and inpatient adult infectious disease services.

 - Perform duties in the outpatient perinatal reproductive infectious diseases clinic involving perinatal infections such as parvovirus, varicella-zoster virus, cytomegalovirus, HIV, toxoplasmosis, and infection-mediated prematurity.